DiegoRam/nodeBootcamp/README.md

 		$ grunt

 Doing so, grunt will show you a new window at your browser with the current application up&&running.
+Please, do not forget to intall a LiveReload extesion for your browser of choice.

 Also, only for education porpuse, you can find another web application at this url http://localhost:8001 with a simple Connect server.